 Types of Baby Poop Smells

-- ▪ Newborn baby poop – The first few days, the poop of your newborn baby will be completely free of any smell.
+- ▪ Newborn poop – The first few days, the poop of your newborn baby will be completely free of any smell.
 The bacteria add the odour of poop that helps digest the food.
 Thus, until the baby doesn't have any milk in the stomach and starts passing, the poop is odourless.

-- ▪ Breastfed baby poop smell – Once the bacteria is introduced to the baby's gut via breastmilk, the poop starts to smell.
+- ▪ Breastfed poop smell – Once the bacteria is introduced to the baby's gut via breastmilk, the poop starts to smell.
 The poop smell of exclusively breastfed babies is not foul and pungent.
 Instead, it is mildly sour and sometimes even sweet-smelling poop.
 If the baby had a stomach infection, the poop might foul smell.

-- ▪ Formula-fed baby poop smell – The poop of formula-fed babies smells a bit unpleasant.
+- ▪ Formula-fed poop smell – The poop of formula-fed babies smells a bit unpleasant.
 As formula milk is human-made, it is not as easy to digest as breast milk and thus has a different enzyme structure needed to digest the milk.
 That leads to a strong unpleasant smell.

-- ▪ Solid Foods and baby poop smell – Once the baby is introduced to solid foods, the smell and consistency will start changing, and it will slowly resemble the texture and odour of a grown-up poop.
+- ▪ Solid Foods and poop smell – Once the baby is introduced to solid foods, the smell and consistency will start changing, and it will slowly resemble the texture and odour of a grown-up poop.